MySQL

 can also contain the ssl

-parameter to enable SSL connection to the MySQL server, for example: mysql://user:password@host:port/database?ssl=true
+parameter to enable an SSL connection to the MySQL server, for example: mysql://user:password@host:port/database?ssl=true

 .